Home » Blog » Top 10 Book Publishing Companies in New York (2025): Editor-Approved List, Interiors, Binding, Pricing & Reader Accessibility

 3.4 Accessibility

-Modern publishers in New York now treat accessibility as a publishing essential.
+Modern publishing companies in New York now treat accessibility as a publishing essential.
 Books must be easy to read for people with visual or cognitive differences.
 Accessibility extends beyond fonts; it includes contrast ratios, alt text in eBooks, and ARIA labels in digital formats.

 Accessibility Checklist